Azure/avocado/README.md

 ### MULTIPLE_API_VERSION

-Level: WARNING
+Level: ERROR

-The default tag should contain only one API version swagger.
+The default tag should contain only one API version.

-To solve this warning , you should copy the swaggers of old version into the current version folder.
+To solve this error, you should add a new consistent version for all resource types within your service and copy the specs into the current version folder.

 ### INVALID_FILE_LOCATION